 Introduction: What is Hindsight Bias?

 Hindsight bias is the common tendency to see past events as more predictable than they actually were.
-This bias creates an illusion that we “knew it all along” after the fact, distorting our memory of what we truly thought before an event unfolded.
+This bias creates an illusion that we “knew it all along” after the fact, distorting our memory of what we truly thought before an event unfolded—a mental trap often examined in trading psychology.

 Imagine you’re watching a sports game, and after your team wins, you tell yourself, “I knew they were going to win.”
 In reality, though, you were uncertain until the final whistle.
 This is hindsight bias in everyday life—where outcomes feel predictable only because we know what happened in the end.